 What should the targeted services be?
 Michael Wald raises the question of whether a limited set of evidence-based models should be supported as part of a prevention system or whether jurisdictions should be given free rein in program selection.
 There are arguments for both, but it may be more practical to allow local jurisdictions to choose their own programs, especially since most “evidence-based” programs have only modest effects.
 But there are many reasons to advocate that every family found to be high-risk receive early care and education (ECE) interventions such as Early Head Start and Educare, which reduce child maltreatment risks in so many different ways, as I argued in an earlier post.
 The proposed Child Care for Working Families Act should help make such quality programs more available around the country.

 How can we engage the highest-risk families?
 This is perhaps the thorniest question of all.
 All of the existing and proposed programs discussed above are voluntary, and voluntary programs never succeed in involving all eligible families.
-Moreover, It is often hardest to enroll and retain the highest-risk families in parenting support programs.
+Moreover, it is often hardest to enroll and retain the highest-risk families in parenting support programs.
 We have already seen that Durham Connects provided a home visit to only 69% and 64% of eligible families in its two RCT’s.
 And considering that only 79 percent and 83 percent accessed the recommended services, the actual completion rate goes down further.
 In a study of Durham Connects, the researchers found that parents with a higher risk based on demographic factors like age and income were more likely to agree to a home visit but less likely to follow through.
 They also found that infant health risk, as measured by low birth rate, birth complications, and medical diagnoses, was associated with lower levels of both initial engagement and follow-through.
 An HHS issue brief suggests many ways to improve a program’s performance in enrolling and engaging families in home visiting programs.
 Not listed is the idea of including a peer mentor in the program model, which is embedded in some newer initiatives like Hello Baby and the Detroit Prevention Project.
-But the fact that remains that a voluntary program will leave some children unprotected until they are actually harmed by abuse or neglect.
+But the fact remains that a voluntary program will leave some children unprotected until they are actually harmed by abuse or neglect.
 Yet, it is clear that a mandatory child abuse prevention program will not be accepted in the U.S–just look at the debate over the COVID vaccine.
 We can hope that If a universal, voluntary prevention program is adopted, it will gradually gain in acceptance by high-risk and low-risk parents alike as a valuable benefit.
 In case that does not occur, we must record identifying information about the parents who do not accept the initial offer to participate and and follow up on future outcomes for their children in order to assess the efficacy of the program at preventing maltreatment among the highest-risk groups.
 Moreover, CPS must have access to this information when they receive a new report on a family.

 Can the system be funded by cutting child welfare budgets?
 Congress has an unfortunate history of cutting funds to unpopular programs prematurely with the hope of achieving savings by a new approach, rather than waiting for a new approach to yield savings.
 One could mention mental health deinstitutionalization but a closer analogy might be the Family First Act’s moving money away from congregate care toward family preservation services, before states have the foster homes to replace these facilities, thereby simply shifting the cost of such facilities to states.
 We hope that establishing a robust system of prevention may well eventually result in a reduction of calls to Child Protective Services and in the need for foster care and in-home services.
 But we cannot reduce funding for traditional child welfare unless and until this effect has occurred, as Brett Drake argued in in a webinar recently conducted by the American Academy of Political and Social Science (AAPSS) in conjunction with their 2020 volume on child maltreatment.
 Even then it may make sense to retain current funding as the system is currently stretched thin.